TimoOerlemans/Portfolio-Research/Portfolio.md

 For this lo I think I have to make some design for my application, do research for what kind of framework to use, make a final product and then test it on people who have not seen the product(so that I can see if they can go through my application without getting stuck).
 Also have to look at distributed software system and how to store and where to store it.

+To become on Proficient for this lo I need to build my application, test it on a user and document all of this.

 [start](https://spring.io/quickstart)